CaribesTIC/proven-pinia-patterns/docs/pinia-plugins.md

 El método `$subscribe` es similar al `watch` de Vue.
 Podemos usarlo para suscribirnos o vigilar mutaciones, de modo que cuando ocurra una mutación en particular, podamos realizar un efecto secundario.

-In this example, we are going to subscribe to mutations in the auth store.
-We want to know if the owner of the website logs in.
-If she does, we’ll trigger an alert to greet that owner.

 En este ejemplo, vamos a suscribirnos a las mutaciones en la tienda de autenticación.
 Queremos saber si el propietario del sitio web inicia sesión.
 Si lo hace, activaremos una alerta para saludar a ese propietario.

 `📄 greetOwnerPlugin.js`